prabhakarkandel33/TechKraft/README.md

   rather than attempted poorly.
 The mock summary endpoint demonstrates understanding of async external calls which is the same underlying pattern.

+- The admin is seeded only upon startup and you must login with that credential specifically i would add a new helper where you can create admin on your own with a management command if given time, since the specifications were not mentioned in the assingment file and it is not that big of a feature i decided not to go through with it.

 ---